Even by Trumpian standards, the call-in to "Fox and Friends" on Thursday morning was ranty and bizarre.

 Trump, however, said Cohen only worked on a “tiny, tiny, tiny fraction” of his legal work.

 Despite all the controversies swirling around the White House, Trump still thinks he’s the most effective president in history.

 “And yet I’ve accomplished, with all of this going on, more than any president in the first year in our history, and even the enemies and the haters admit that,” he said.
 “Nobody’s done what we’ve done, what I’ve done.”

 Trump has delivered on several of his main campaign promises.
 Republicans strong-armed the biggest tax cuts in decades through Congress at the end of last year, for example.

 But Trump has also hit some critical roadblocks.
 His party hasn’t been able to repeal Obamacare after multiple attempts.
 Job growth, despite Trump’s repeated claims, is still sluggish.
 And he has historically low approval ratings.

 After Kanye’s wild tweetstorm on Thursday that largely praised the president and his MAGA movement, Trump decided the rap mogul has “good taste.”

-“I get along Kanye, I get along with a lot of people, frankly,” Trump said.
+“I get along with Kanye, I get along with a lot of people, frankly,” Trump said.
 “Kanye looks and he sees black unemployment at the lowest it’s been in the history of our country.”

 Cover image: In this Feb.
 15, 2018 photo, President Donald Trump speaks in the Diplomatic Room at the White House, in Washington.
 (AP Photo/Carolyn Kaster)